 Since there’s no way to swap the built-in lens, and it doesn’t have optical zoom, your only option is to attach something on the outside of the lens to modify the field of view or magnification.

 The OlloClip 4-in-1 for iPhone 6/6 Plus

-OlloClip make variations for different kinds of phones such as the Samsung Galaxy S, iPad, and earlier model iPhones.
-But each is designed specifically for a phone model, and you an Olloclip designed for a particular model won’t work well on another phone.
+OlloClip makes variations for different kinds of phones, such as the Samsung Galaxy S, iPad, and earlier model iPhones.
+But each is designed specifically for a phone model, and an Olloclip designed for a particular model won’t work well on another phone.

 Because the Olloclip adds lenses rather than replacing them, it does make the photos less sharp.
 In general, the center of the frame remains quite sharp, but it can drop off quite a lot at the edges.
 With the wide-angle and fisheye lenses, the softness is very noticeable the closer you get to the edge of the frame all the way around.
 With the macro lenses, it’s less noticeable across the frame, but because of the magnification, the focus point is very small.

 One of the selling points of the Olloclip is that it’s portable.
 You’re not going to want it attached permanently to your phone.
 It’s too cumbersome for most pockets, and it’ll come off.
 So it comes packaged with a lanyard and docking clip to make it “wearable” when you’re not using it.
 It also includes two snap-off lens covers.

 Attaching it is just a matter of clipping it over the top of the phone.
 You can align it with either of the iPhone’s camera lenses.
 To swap lenses, just unclip, rotate it, and clip it back.
 One thing that originally threw me was that there’s a gap between the top of the phone and the clip that makes it look like it’s not properly attached.
 But that’s how it’s supposed to be.

 The wide-angle mode does broaden the field of view by quite a lot.
 It also introduces quite a lot of blurriness to the edges of the frames.